-Year 2022 marked the 5th year of operation for the Sesquicentennial Community Garden and the 2nd year for the Manitoba 150/COVID-19 Relief Community Garden and the Manitoba 150 Pollinator Garden.
-Mother Nature was very kind to us this year with the abundance of rainfall over the growing season.
-Consequently, the gardens grew beautifully and provided an abundance of wonderful vegetables.
-Many gardeners shared their excess with food banks which was surely welcomed by families in the community in need of assistance.
-SVAS once again maintained a half plot growing watermelons which were distributed to the St. Mary's Road United Church Food Bank.
+2023 marked the 6th year of operation for the Sesquicentennial community garden and the 3rd year for the Manitoba 150/Covid-19 relief community garden and the Manitoba 150 pollinator garden.
+All gardeners from 2022 returned in 2023 and how wonderful that was!
+Unfortunately, we could not offer any new gardeners a plot and so the waitlist continues to be long.
+SVAS provided mushroom compost to the gardeners to refresh their plots.
+Mother Nature was not quite as kind to us, as in 2022, but gardeners diligently hauled many buckets of water over the growing season.
+Consequently, the gardens grew beautifully and provided an abundance of vegetables.
+Many gardeners shared their surplus with food banks which was welcomed by families in the community in need of assistance.